DaanVanVugt/cv/index.md

     *Point-of-Sale system for study association bar*

     - Central application server (python) and database with paper trail
-    - Multiple clients (C++, Qt) with floating accounts
+    - Multiple clients (C++, Qt on Windows Embedded CE or Android)
-    - User-interface optimized for speed even with large menus
+    - User-interface optimized for efficiency even with large menus
     - Resilient to network failure
-    - Cross-compile and deploy client to Android or embedded systems
     - Has processed over 280 000 € in payments

 ----